darkdhamon/CodexChessGame/README.md

 pip install -r requirements.txt
 ```

-When using the Windows launcher this step is performed automatically.

 Once started, open `http://localhost:5000` in your browser.
-Enter moves like `e2 e4` in the provided form.
+Click on a piece and then a target square to make a move.
+The move history appears next to the board.